 Is refinancing worth it and how does refinancing work?

 There are a variety of ways to refinance your mortgage.
-Finding the right loan depends on what your goals are.
+Finding the right loan depends on your goals.
 You may want to switch from an adjustable-rate mortgage to a fixed-rate loan that has a steady monthly payment.
 Or you may want to shorten the term of your loan from a 30-year to a 15-year and save yourself a bundle in interest charges.

 A refi is also a way to get rid of private mortgage insurance after you have reached 20 percent equity in your home.